jaydenaung/CloudGuard-Serverless-CICD-CodePipeline/README.md

 # CloudGuard integration with CICD pipeline on AWS Codepipeline

+While serverless functions are becoming more and more popular with cloud-native application developments, we've also started seeing  security challenges that come with the hype.
+Serverless applications are also at risk of [OWASP top ten application vulnerabilities](https://owasp.org/www-project-serverless-top-10/) because they will still execute code.
+If the code is written in a manner that doesn't follow security best practices, or if the function is using excessive permissions, they can be vulnerable to a wide range of security attacks.

+In this tutorial, I'll do a walk-thorugh of how we can use CloudGuard workload protection to secure your serverless applications.
+CloudGuard workload protection can assess your Lambda code for vulnerabilties and embedded credentials, excessive permissions, and enable active protection/workload firewall for your serverless workloads.

 This project contains source code (zip) and supporting files for a serverless application that you can deploy with the command line interface (CLI) and scripts.
 We're gonna deploy a sample serverless application.
 Let's get started

 #Pre-requisites